logzio/logz-docs/_source/logzio_collections/_log-sources/os/linux.md

 2. Check Logz.io for your logs

-    Confirm you're shipping logs by opening an Apache-hosted webpage in your browser.
-    Give your logs a few minutes to get from your system to ours, and then [open Kibana](https://app.logz.io/#/dashboard/kibana).
+    Give your logs some time to get from your system to ours, and then [open Kibana](https://app.logz.io/#/dashboard/kibana).

     If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).